Last updated: 9 June 2026

 How is Sprive regulated?

-Sprive Limited is an appointed representative of Connect IFA Ltd, which is authorised and regulated by the FCA.
-Money held in the app sits with PrePay Technologies Limited, an FCA-authorised e-money institution.
+Sprive Limited (FRN 919863) is an appointed representative of Connect IFA Ltd (FRN 441505), which is authorised and regulated by the FCA.
+You can verify this on the FCA Register.
+Money held in the app sits with PrePay Technologies Limited (FRN 900010), an FCA-authorised e-money institution.
 Funds are safeguarded but not FSCS-protected.
 For a full breakdown, read our Is Sprive safe? guide.

 More from CoolCuration